 All new development will be required to provide for the necessary on-site and, where appropriate, off-site infrastructure requirements arising from the proposal.
 Infrastructure requirements will be delivered directly by the developer and /or through an appropriate financial contribution prior to, or in conjunction with, new development.
+WHERE APPROPRIATE, i.
+PRIORITISE DEVELOPER CONTRIBUTIONS FOR ESSENTIAL AND THEN OTHER INFRASTRUCTURE IN LINE WITH THE DEFINITIONS AS SET OUT IN PARAGRAPH 4.42 AND THE DETAIL OF REQUIREMENTS OUTLINED IN THE IDP, AND/OR prioritise the developer contributions sought with regard to the IDP (i.e. first priority to Essential Infrastructure and second priority to Place Shaping Infrastructure), and/or

+DEVELOPERS WILL BE EXPECTED TO COLLABORATE ON THE PROVISION OF INFRASTRUCTURE WHICH IS NEEDED TO SERVE MORE THAN ONE SITE.
 In ensuring the timely delivery of infrastructure requirements, development proposals must demonstrate that full regard has been paid to the Infrastructure Delivery Plan and all other relevant policies of this plan.